PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ### See also

-**TODO DMC**
+* TBD

 ## Deploying to the Cloud

 In the final recipe for this chapter we are going to take our deployment and shift it up onto a public cloud, at the end we will have a cloud based deployment of our microservice system with a supporting continuous delivery pipeline.
 We will be using Amazon Web Services AWS as our cloud provider because at the time of writing AWS is the most popular Infrastructure as a Service (IAAS) provider.
 Please note that this recipe will incur billable time on the AWS cloud so we are advised to shut down the system once we have completed the recipe in order to minimize costs.

 ### Getting Ready
 For this recipe we will need an AWS account.
-If we do not already have an account, head over to `http://aws.amazon.com` and sign up for one.
+If we do not already have an account, we can head over to `http://aws.amazon.com` and sign up for one.

 The code in this recipe builds on that from our previous recipe `Deploying a Full System` so we will need to have this code available.